 - For child participants, please ensure that those under age 18 are accompanied by an adult.
 Adult rates start from 13 years old.

-- If participating with two or more adults and youth(s) under 13, the youth fee is ¥4000 per person.
-However, in case of only one adult and one youth, the base group price (¥38,000) still applies.
+- If participating with two or more adults and youth(s) under 13, the youth fee is ¥8,000 per person.
+However, in case of only one adult and one youth, the adult price (¥22,000) still applies.

-- Attendance is free for children up to six years old, who do not participate in cooking (However, as there is a 2-guest minimum attendance, in case of 1 adult and 1 child, the base group price is applied)
+- Attendance is free for children up to six years old, who do not participate in cooking (However, as there is a 2-guest minimum attendance, in case of 1 adult and 1 child, the adult price is applied for two)